 If anyone in your household has specific health concerns, such as allergies or asthma, consult your physician first.
-It’s important to identify the problem, so your doctor can suggest other courses of action than duct cleaning.
-Start by identifying whether your ducts are part of the problem (they likely aren’t).
+It’s important to identify the problem, so your doctor can suggest alternative courses of action to duct cleaning.
+Start by identifying whether your ducts are part of the problem (they probably aren’t) and whether getting them cleaned will help (it probably won’t).

-Don’t hire a company that makes sweeping claims about health benefits or claims to be EPA-certified for duct cleaning: That agency offers no such certification.
+If you decide to have your ducts cleaned anyway, don’t hire a company that makes sweeping claims about health benefits or that it’s “EPA-certified” for duct cleaning: That agency offers no such certification.

-Focus your search on contractors who belong to the National Air Duct Cleaners Association (NADCA), a nonprofit trade association.
-Ask for written proof of a company’s NADCA membership and certification, or use the NADCA website to locate members in your area.
-NADCA members must subscribe to the NADCA code of ethics.
-More important, they must employ at least one NADCA-trained-and-certified technician and employ NADCA-approved methods.
+Among duct-cleaning operations, focus your search on contractors that belong to the National Air Duct Cleaners Association (NADCA), a trade association.
+Its bar to qualify for membership is somewhat low: There’s a code of ethics and member companies must employ at least one NADCA-trained-and-certified technician and promise to use NADCA-approved methods.
 Members must also carry at least $500,000 in general liability insurance.

-Confirm that the cleaning will cover the entire system.
+Confirm that any cleaning will cover the entire system.
 A cleaning should include supply ductwork, return ductwork, supply plenum (chamber), return plenum, and all registers and grilles.
-You may agree, for a reduced price, to exclude the blower fan assembly, heat exchangers, evaporator coils, and collector pans if those are serviced under a maintenance plan with a heating and air-conditioning contractor.
-But these are the elements most relevant to system efficiency and should be explicitly listed by the duct-cleaning company unless you have agreed to exclude them.
+You may agree, for a reduced price, to exclude the blower-fan assembly, heat exchangers, evaporator coils, and collector pans if those are serviced under a maintenance plan with a heating and air-conditioning contractor.
+But these are the elements most relevant to system efficiency and should be explicitly listed by the duct-cleaning company, unless you have agreed to exclude them.

 Before agreeing to any work, get written estimates after each inspection.

-Get the company to agree in writing that it will perform all of the following (mostly drawn from the EPA’s duct-cleaning guidance document)—
+Get the company to agree in writing that it will perform the following (which mostly follow EPA recommendations):

 - Open or create access ports or doors to allow the entire system to be cleaned and inspected.

 - Inspect the system before cleaning to make sure there are no asbestos-containing materials (e.g., insulation, register boots, etc.) in the heating and cooling system.
-(Asbestos-containing materials require specialized procedures, and should be disturbed or removed only by specially trained and equipped contractors.)
+(Asbestos-containing materials should be disturbed or removed only by specially trained and equipped contractors.)

 - Follow NADCA guidelines in attaching some sort of vacuum device to the system during cleaning to remove loosened particles.
-(NADCA does not endorse one type of equipment or another.
+(NADCA does not endorse any one type of equipment.
 Truck-mounted equipment is typically more powerful and ensures that loosened particles are sucked outside the home.
 Portable equipment can be located nearer the work site.)

-- Use vacuum equipment that exhausts particles outside of the home or, if the vacuum exhausts inside the home, use only vacuuming equipment with high-efficiency particle air (HEPA) filters.
+- Use vacuum equipment that exhausts particles outside of the home or, if the vacuum exhausts inside the home, use only vacuuming equipment with high-efficiency particulate air (HEPA) filters.